mindfultatiana/mindfultatiana/README.md

 # Cybersecurity and Business Intelligence Professional
-Hi, my name is Tatiana Mathis, and I am a Cybersecurity Analyst and Business Intelligence Enthusiast.
+Hi, my name is Tatiana Mathis, and I am a Cybersecurity GRC and BI analyst.

 I hold a MBA in Marketing, which gave me a strong foundation in strategic leadership, consumer behavior, market research, data analysis, and business operations.
 My journey began in marketing.
 I worked with both private sector companies and nonprofits, as well as founded Comm Geeks LLC, a small web development firm for e-commerce.